damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 >* `cp ~/logo.svg public`

-Great, that was pretty simple, but If I get stuck, I can turn on "Start Collaboration", share the link, and someone else on my team could peer program with me.
+Great, that was pretty simple, but If I get stuck, I can turn on "Start Collaboration", share the link, and someone else on my team could pair program with me.

 #### Review with Koding